 These Birds Are Forever

 This short film was projected on the Beinecke Rare Books & Manuscript Library during the projection installation LUX: Ideas Through Light which paired designers and researchers together.
 The resulting collaborations presented cutting-edge research at Yale to a new audience.
 In collaboration with Andrew Sternad.
-You can watch an interview about the making of this film here, and you can see a version of the film projected on the Beinecke here.
+You can see a version of the film projected on the Beinecke here.

 Row after row of files are stacked to the ceiling.
 A faint chemical smell permeates the gleaming white space.
 Fluorescent lights buzz overhead.
 A drawer slides open, and the room comes to life.